Visayan hornbill: Habitat and conservation

 Tarictic hornbill chick surrendered to researchers in Panay, Philippines.

 This is a highly endangered species.
 The International Union for Conservation of Nature assessment from the year 2000 estimates that there are 1,200 individuals remaining in the wild.

 This species' main threat is habitat loss with wholesale clearance of forest habitats as a result of logging, agricultural conversion and mining activities occurring within the range.
 Negros Island is one of the most deforested areas in the country due to its sugar industry and logging with most of its forests being totally lost before the 21st century.
 Forest cover on Negros and Panay is just 3% and 6% respectively and these figures are still declining.

 However, there is conflicting data as the Philippine Biodiversity Conservation Foundation has counted 3,584 hornbill just on the island of Negros.
 More surveys are required to verify these claims.

 The subspecies ticaensis was described as "abundant" in 1905, but almost the entire forest on the island was replaced by plantations and settlements in the 20th century.
 The last time the Ticao tarictic was seen was in 1971, and it is now likely to be extinct.
 If confirmed, this is the first taxon of hornbill to go extinct in recorded history; many other taxa in the family are now at risk.

 It occurs in a few protected areas within Mt.
 Kanlaon Natural Park and Northern Negros Natural Park; however, protection and enforcement against deforestation is lax.
 It also occurs in the proposed Central Panay Mountain Range Park which contains the largest block of remaining forest in the Western Visayas, and the tourist destination of Twin Lakes (Mount Talinis).
 Both sites benefit from conservation funding but are still under threat by deforestation.

 In captivity

 This bird is widely kept in captivity but due to the taxonomic reoragnization of the tarictic hornbill species complex it is unknown if these birds are of pure descent.

 This species has just been imported from Panay in the Philippines by Chester Zoo, England.
 There are two pairs at Chester, and two pairs at Avifauna in the Netherlands, amongst other collections.

 In the past, the Los Angeles Zoo has bred this species, but it is not known whether these birds were pure Penelopides panini panini, so it may not be the first captive breeding of this species; that title may go to a breeding centre on Panay, where Chester's birds came from.
 The Chester zoo has bred this species.

-Talarak Foundation based on Negros has bred multiple pure blooded Visayan hornbills.
+Talarak Foundation, based in Negros, has bred multiple pure blooded Visayan hornbills.